Ninponeer/feathercloak-consulting/resume/richard_metz_cybersecurity_systems_engineering_resume_20251206.md

 ---

 ## Professional Summary
-A highly creative and disciplined Software Engineer with over 15 years of experience in IT and a deep passion for building robust, modular, and scalable systems.
+Software Engineer with 15+ years of experience building robust, modular, and scalable systems in security-conscious environments.
 Proven expertise in full-stack Python development, REST API integration, and process automation.
-Adept at designing and implementing complex, data-driven pipelines from the ground up, with a strong focus on code quality, comprehensive documentation, and performance optimization.
-Eager to apply a background in security-conscious environments and a forward-thinking approach to engineering to contribute to Tenable's mission of reducing cyber risk.
+Specialized in designing complex, data-driven pipelines from the ground up with strong focus on code quality, comprehensive documentation, and performance optimization.
+Deep background in vulnerability management platforms (Tenable.sc/ACAS) and security automation, bringing both engineering discipline and domain expertise to reduce cyber risk through innovative technical solutions.

 ---